If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 When starting a honey business, it is best to purchase most of the assets you will need and which are useful for large operations.
 A means of transporting your honey is important for when you harvest.
 Other significant assets are beekeeping suits and a honey extractor.
 Of course, beehives for your honeybee colonies must also be purchased.
 You can start out with a pick-up truck, a large extractor and a beekeeping suit for each labourer you have.
 Over time, increase the number of beehives you have and add the other assets accordingly.

 3. Labor Costs

-Labor in a honey business can run up high costs for you.
-The common labor rate in beekeeping is $12 per hour.
-Setting up beehives and inspecting them are the least labor intensive activities in a large apiary.
-Installing bees, treating beehives for pests, diseases and parasites, and harvesting honey can be very labor intensive.
-For a honey business with many beehives, make sure to hire experienced laborers who work fast and make few mistakes.
-You may pay slightly more for experienced labor, but it pays off in the long run.
+Labour in a honey business can run up high costs for you.
+The common labour rate in beekeeping is $12 per hour.
+Setting up beehives and inspecting them are the least labour-intensive activities in a large apiary.
+Installing bees, treating beehives for pests, diseases and parasites, and harvesting honey can be very labour-intensive.
+For a honey business with many beehives, make sure to hire experienced labourers who work fast and make a few mistakes.
+You may pay slightly more for experienced labour, but it pays off in the long run.

 Honey business operations have varying levels of profitability.
 Large operations promise better profits due to better use of assets.
 They also give more honey yields allowing beekeepers to achieve more revenue than smaller operations.